Hydrovac slurry has been a contentious issue in Alberta’s oilfield and construction industry for several years.

 Inspect the site and ensure there aren’t any contaminants in the worksite.
 Scan the site for evidence of spills or hydrocarbons.
 If the ground is oily or smelly, you’ll probably need to take it to a proper waste treatment centre.
 If the site has a history that suggests that it’s probably contaminated, it probably needs to be tested.

 If you’re digging through topsoil such as in a farmer’s field or somewhere there’s grass, the topsoil should be hand-dug and set aside for later remediation.

 Now that you’ve ensured the site isn’t contaminated and you’ve saved any topsoil that’s been displaced, you can go ahead and excavate.
 Either you’ll find your underground infrastructure and finish up or your hydrovac unit’s tank will fill up beforehand.
 What are your options?

 Ideally, the landowner has their own properly dug and lined storage pond where the slurry can separate.
 This is definitely the preferred option as it saves you from having to drive across town to some disposal site.

 Another option is to spread the slurry on the original dig site to dry out and then incorporate it as a fill material (such as grading a road, or backfilling).
 The slurry has to be contaminant-free and you can’t dump it on agricultural land.

 If dumping on site isn’t an option, that’s where things get tricky.

 Around Edmonton, dump sites tend to come and go.
-Many have been shut down, leaving only a few which can result in a much longer turn-around time, especially during rush hour.
+Many have been shut down, leaving only a few which can result in much longer turn-around times, especially during rush hour.

-Your slurry must be classified prior to driving off-site, and you take it to an approved waste facility operator.
-Contaminated slurry must be taken to an appropriate Hazardous Waste Management Facility such as Tervita.
+Finally, your slurry must be classified before leaving the work site.
+Then it can be driven to an approved hydrovac waste facility.
+Contaminated slurry must be taken to an appropriate hazardous waste management facility such as Tervita.
 Being caught dumping illegally can result in massive fines.